Pastoral Response: Abortion

 Personhood in the Womb

 The author of Genesis wrote, "So God created humankind in his image, in the image of God he created them; male and female he created them" (Gen. 1:27).
-Theologians give this doctrine the fancy Latin title imago Dei, or the "image of God."
-The implication is that God made human beings in his likeness to be good leaders and stewards of his creation—we are his crowning achievement (Ps.
+Theologians give this doctrine the fancy Latin title imago Dei, the "image of God."
+The implication is that God made human beings in his likeness to be good leaders and stewards of his creation—we are his crowning success (Ps.
 8:5-7).
 Though Augustine of Hippo (AD 354—430) believed humankind lost its imago Dei when Adam and Eve rebelled against God and inherited original sin, this was not the teaching of the apostles: "With it we bless the Lord and Father, and with it we curse those who are made in the likeness of God" (James 3:9).
-If it is wrong to verbally abuse another person, how much more wicked is it to murder one?
+If it is wrong to verbally abuse someone, how much more wicked is it to murder one?

 The most explicit verses in scripture that imply the personhood of a child in the womb come from Psalm 139:

 For it was you who formed my inward parts; you knit me together in my mother's womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; that I know very well.
 My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth.
 Your eyes beheld my unformed substance.
 In your book were written all the days that were formed for me, when none of them as yet existed (Ps.
 139:13-16).